ABOUT ROCK AND THE ENVIRONMENT:

 Craig Kasnoff has been involved in media and conservation for over 30 years.

 As a writer his work has appeared in the The Christian Science Monitor, The Seattle Times, and other regional and national publications.
 His early investigative environmental writing was recognized by the Society of Professional Journalists and the Fund for Investigative Journalism.

 In 1994, Craig ventured into the field of online media.

 Craig’s multimedia consulting background includes working with Microsoft co-founder Paul Allen’s digital company Starwave; with Microsoft; and as a multimedia consultant with the rock band Soundgarden.
-He was a consultant with the K-love radio syndicate, and was a consultant to and helped launch the initial web site for Ann and Nancy Wilson of Heart.
+He was a consultant to, and helped launch the initial web site for Ann and Nancy Wilson of Heart.
 He also produced three live web casts from the Microsoft studios with the Wilson sisters and one with Peter Buck of REM and his band Tuatara.

 One of Craig’s last projects as a Microsoft consultant was to join Soundgarden on a 14 city European tour to send digital photographs back to Microsoft for the launch of Windows 95.
 It was the first time a major concert tour had been presented online in this manner.
 Craig also worked with Microsoft as a music consultant for their streaming media division.

 In 1997 Craig conceived the idea for the endangered species Web site Bagheera which was -in part- developed as part of Microsoft’s “Global Schoolhouse” effort.

 Although Bagheera was initially built around a curriculum developed for grades 9-12, it has become much more than that.
 The Bagheera site uses the Internet to empower individuals to take action to help save endangered animals.
 In essence, to help people be a voice for those without one.